export type TimestampFormatterOptions = {

 Date & time formatting with i18n service

-Until now, the datetime values could be customized within the Channel component at best.
-Formatting via i18n service allows for SDK wide configuration.
-The configuration is stored with other translations in JSON files.
-Formatting with i18n service has the following advantages:
+Until now, datetime values could only be customized at the Channel level.
+Formatting via i18n enables SDK-wide configuration stored in translation JSON files.
+Advantages include:

 Change the default configuration